 February 9, 4 p.m.
 Chester County Chorale Vocal Chamber Ensemble This very fine group of singers founded and conducted by Gary Garletts offers a varied and beautiful program of finely woven choral music ancient to modern.

-March 22, 4 p.m.
+NOT OFFERED: March 22, 4 p.m.
 Cathedral Choral Scholars in Concert Lauren Smith, Lauren Curnow, Joseph Mozingo, and Ian Murphy – They are section leaders and professional soloists with our Cathedral Choir.
 But their musical lives take them well beyond the Cathedral music they sing so beautifully – a bit of Broadway, maybe an opera aria or two, a folk song or three, maybe even a jazz arrangement.
 Whatever they sing, here’s the thing: Don’t miss hearing these singers!
 Ever!

 Mar 1, 5 p.m.
 Lenten Evensong